Underaged Candidates: JAMB Approves Admission for 85 Exceptional Students

 Kuni Tyessi in Abuja

-The Joint Admissions and Matriculation Board (JAMB) has approved the admission of 85 underage candidates, whose ages were below 16 years as at September 2025, after a rigorous and comprehensive screening conducted under its exceptional admission policy.
+The Joint Admissions and Matriculation Board, JAMB, has approved the admission of 85 underage candidates, those who will be below 16 years by September 2025, after a rigorous and comprehensive screening process conducted under its exceptional admission policy.

 According to the Board, in a statement by its Public Communication Advisor, Dr. Fabian Benjamin, the 85 candidates were adjudged qualified following a meticulous evaluation and have been duly notified to proceed to their respective institutions to complete their admission process and print their individual JAMB admission letters.

-In the 2025 Unified Tertiary Matriculation Examination (UTME), a total of 2,031,133 candidates applied for admission, out of which 41,027 sought consideration under the special underage category.
+In the 2025 Unified Tertiary Matriculation Examination (UTME), a total of 2,031,133 candidates applied for admission, out of which 41,027 sought considerations under the special underage category.

 Following this phase, 182 candidates (178 plus 4) were shortlisted for the final stage of interviews and documentation.
 Upon completion of the process, 85 candidates were found to have met all required criteria and were subsequently cleared for admission.